SacDeNoeuds/unhoax/README.md

-# unhoax

-A schema library that is consumer-centric rather than schema-centric

 ![Package Size](https://deno.bundlejs.com/badge?q=unhoax&treeshake=[*])

+A safe-by-default schema library that is type/data-driven rather than schema-centric: you bring your entity types, we do not lose you with complex schema typings.

+Particularly lightweight and extendible by design.

 ## Installation